variousaccidents/variousaccidents.github.io/_posts/2022-01-30-oddfauna-game-features-handmade-characters.md

 image: https://firebasestorage.googleapis.com:443/v0/b/type-c1c71.appspot.com/o/e1ntH8E8W1ZESwxPHTxNLOa0hK32%2FYZI0qdaHsNR49QHQ.jpg?alt=media&token=30d0fab6-ded6-40c7-8eea-a077af157a3a
 ---

 I heard this before I saw it.
-I immediately thought of those awful 3D scans of antiques you see popping up on SketchFab.
+I immediately thought of those messy 3D scans of antiques you see popping up on SketchFab.
 This is totally not the case with “OddFauna: Secret of the Terrabeast”.

 ![]({{page.image}})
 The open-world sandbox adventure which succeeded massively on [Kickstarter](https://www.kickstarter.com/projects/oddfauna/oddfauna-secret-of-the-terrabeast) was designed by Seattle-based husband and wife team Emma and Cliff.